SalesforceLabs/OrgCheck/docs/index4.queries.md

 FROM Dashboard
 ```

-## Queries permformed by the Documents dataset
+## Queries performed by the Documents dataset
 Source: build/src/api/dataset/orgcheck-api-dataset-documents.js
 ### SOQL Queries
 **Query on Document**